-Since 1946, the first full week of February has traditionally been “White Cane Week” in Canada, due to the CCB’s initiative.
+Since 1946, thanks to the CCB’s initiative, the first full week of February has traditionally been celebrated as “White Cane Week” in Canada.

-The objective of White Cane Week has always been educational.
+The objective of White Cane Week nationally has always been educational.

 In early years, the Week was used to demonstrate the concerns for good rehabilitation and blindness prevention.
 However, in more recent times, events have begun to emphasize the equal capabilities and talents of people who are blind and visually impaired.